A mindful act of rebellion that turns people into communities

 Whether you’ve never threaded a needle or you’ve been stitching for years, you’re welcome here!

-Subscribe to be the first to hear about our upcoming circles.
+Subscribe to be the first to hear about upcoming circles.

 Thank you for your support!